sailthru/sailthru-mobile-android-sdk/README.md

 Detailed integration steps can be found in the official [Sailthru Mobile documentation](http://docs.mobile.sailthru.com/docs/android-integration).

-Javadoc for the latest version of the SDK can be found [here](http://carnivalmobile.github.io/carnival-android-sdk/javadoc/latest/).
+Javadoc for the latest version of the SDK can be found [here](http://sailthru.github.io/sailthru-mobile-android-sdk/javadoc/latest/).
+KDoc for the latest version of the SDK can be found [here](http://sailthru.github.io/sailthru-mobile-android-sdk/kotlin/latest/).

 Android Studio
 -------